sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/comets/README.md

 RT JUST IN: Strange Fireball recorded entering the atmosphere over Tampa, Florida… WHAT IS THIS? https://t.co/zkCd2CEl…

+## RT This was seen from...

+RT This was seen from various locations in Chihuahua, Mexico last night.....Space junk?
+Meteor?
+Rocket? 🤷‍♀️ https://t.co/6km…

 ## Citations

 1. Craig Stone